 This World Is Not Our Home

-There is an undeniable focus in the Bible on people groups, on the unreached, on church planting, and on teams, so we plant the church among unreached peoples in teams because that’s what the Bible clearly tells us to do.
+There is an undeniable focus in the Bible on people groups, on the unreached, on church planting, and on teams, so we plant the church among unreached peoples through teams because that’s what the Bible clearly tells us to do.

 Because Jesus is worthy of glory from all nations.
 To HIM shall the praises of the peoples be sung (Gen. 49:10; Psalm 57:9; 67:5–7).
 Because at the name of Jesus every knee will bow and every tongue confess (Phil.
 2:10).
 Because Jesus is the glad hope and great joy of every nation (Matt.
 12:21).
-We plant churches among the unreached in teams because Jesus is worthy of glory.
+We plant churches among the unreached through teams because Jesus is worthy of glory.

 And we plant churches among the unreached because we want to go home.
 We want to revel in His presence and glorify Him forever with our brothers and sisters of every race, tribe, tongue, language, and nation (Rev. 5:9).